Five Guys

 Food Quality

-Many customers found the prices to be high for fast food, with some expressing that the value did not match the cost.
+Several reviews mentioned that the prices are considered high for fast food, with some customers feeling that the value does not match the cost.

 • PP